utlandingur/utlandingur/README.md

 Yes!
 As you can see from my pinned repos, I ensure my code is stable in production and that issues are flagged early.
 My best tests can be found in the io.vefskoliv2 repo.

 ### Have I worked with other developers before?
-Yes, I worked on Tengdu with my co-founder Sessihers where we employed version control, pull requests and branch management.
+Yes, many times.
+Such as on Tengdu and at my internship with Hugsmiðjan where we employed version control, pull requests and branch management.

 ### Am I independent??
 I have never had my hand held during my journey as a developer or in my previous career as a Technical Product Manager.
 I identify what needs to be done and figure out how to do it.
 That said, I always seek constructive feedback and advice to improve my skills and the code I write.